auth0/docs/articles/logs/query-syntax.md

 ### Limitations

-When you query for logs with the [list or search logs]() endpoint, you can retrieve a maximium of 100 logs.
+When you query for logs with the [list or search logs](/api/v2#!/Logs/get_logs) endpoint, you can retrieve a maximium of 100 logs per request.
 Additionally, you may only paginate through up to 1,000 search results.
 If would like to receive more logs, please retrieve your logs [by checkpoint] retrieval.

 If you get the error `414 Request-URI Too Large` this means that your query string is larger than the supported length.
 In this case, refine your search.